Efficeon/ContactBook/README.md

 Tables will be created after the application will be started.

 ### Build application
-- Navigate to project directory
 'mvn clean install'

 ### Run application
-- Navigate to project directory
 'mvn spring-boot:run'

 - application page